 At about 8:30 pm on a Wednesday evening, it wasn’t busy.
 I settled in with a pitcher of fruity red sangria.
 Dinner was an inventive dish of scallops, manchego and garlic, cooked to perfection and generously portioned with six scallops.
 Cheese and seafood aren’t a go-to combination for me, but I was glad I took the leap this time.
 The dish was well-balanced and satisfying, and the cheese allowed me to forgive myself for really enjoying the red wine with the seafood!

-Especially welcoming to travellers dining alone, this caribbean haunt lured me in with the island music that wafted out its doors.
+Especially welcoming to travelers dining alone, this Caribbean haunt lured me in with the island music that wafted out its doors.
 A super friendly gentleman (perhaps the manager or owner, I should have asked, but was too giddy talking about all the local fare with him) recommended the oxtail stew.
 It was some of the best I’ve ever had, and the delicately flavored coconut rice a perfect accompaniment.
 My new friend sampled me a taste of the goat curry, too-what a treat!
 I’d love to go back with a group, order a bunch of the authentic caribbean dishes, and while away a long, laid back evening chatting, noshing, and grooving to the steel drum beats.

 311 Trois Cent Onze